emqxarchive/emqx-chart/README.md

 # Introduction
 This chart bootstraps an emqx deployment on a Kubernetes cluster using the Helm package manager.
+This is experimental.
+It should not be used in a production environment

 # Prerequisites
 + Kubernetes 1.6+